Note: All entries are

 May/Memphis,

-Tennessee/Too Bad/Country Comforts/That's All You Need-Country Honk-
+Tennessee/Too Bad/Country Comfort/That's All You Need-Country Honk-

 Gasoline Alley-That's All You Need/Stay With Me/I'm Losing You)